What is cervical cancer?

 The primary methods of preventing cervical cancer include:

-- HPV vaccination: Vaccines are available to protect against the most common high-risk types of HPV.
+- Getting the HPV vaccination to protect against the most common high-risk types of HPV.
 It is recommended for both males and females before they become sexually active.

-- Safe sexual practices: Using condoms during sexual activity can reduce the risk of HPV transmission, although it does not eliminate the risk entirely.
+- Using condoms during sexual activity can reduce the risk of HPV transmission, although it does not eliminate the risk entirely.

 If cervical cancer is detected, the treatment options may include surgery to remove the cancerous tissue, radiation therapy, chemotherapy, or a combination of these approaches.
 The choice of treatment depends on the stage and extent of the cancer, as well as individual factors.